01-edu/public/subjects/system-monitor/README.md

 The objective for this project is to show that you have acquired programming logic and that you are able to adapt to new languages.

 The programming language you are about to use is [C++](https://en.wikipedia.org/wiki/C%2B%2B).
-It will not be asked to create a project from scratch, instead you will have **to add features or fix the code of a given application**.
+Creating a project from scratch will not be asked, instead you will have **to add features or fix the code of a given application**.

 The application you are about to work on is a [**Desktop System Monitor**](https://en.wikipedia.org/wiki/System_monitor).
-The app will monitor the computers system resources and performance, such as CPU, RAM, SWAP, Fan, Network and more.
+The app will monitor the computer system resources and performance, such as CPU, RAM, SWAP, Fan, Network and more.
 For the GUI you will use the [_Dear ImGui_](https://github.com/ocornut/imgui/wiki#about-the-imgui-paradigm) library for C++.

 ### Instructions

 #### **Dear ImGui**

-As stated above the GUI you are going to use is _Dear ImGui_ there are somethings you should know about this library/API.
+As stated above the GUI you are going to use is _Dear ImGui_ there are some notions you should know about this library/API.

-The first important point to be aware is that ImGui is an **immediate mode graphic user interface**, as the name clearly says "ImGui".
+The first important point to be aware of is that ImGui is an **immediate mode graphic user interface**, as the name implies it: "ImGui".
-For better understanding there are two types of UIs, **retained mode** and **immediate mode**.
+There are two types of UIs, **retained mode** and **immediate mode**.

-- **Immediate mode**: application state is separated from the graphics library.
-It’s the application responsibility for drawing commands when necessary.
-In other words, in immediate mode the client calls directly cause rendering of graphics objects to the display.
+- **Immediate mode**: the application state is separated from the graphics library.
+It is the application responsibility for drawing commands when necessary.
+In other words, in immediate mode the client calls directly results in the rendering of graphics objects to the display.

-- **Retained mode**: the client calls do not directly cause actual rendering, but instead updates an abstract internal model, which is maintained within the library's data space.
+- **Retained mode**: the client calls do not directly cause actual rendering, but instead update an abstract internal model, which is maintained within the library's data space.
 You can see more about this mode [here](https://en.wikipedia.org/wiki/Retained_mode).

 For this API there is no need for specific builds, you can add the files to your existing project.
-To integrate Dear ImGui you must use a backend, this backend passes mouse/keyboard/gamepad inputs and a variety of settings.
+To integrate `Dear ImGui` you must use a backend, this backend passes mouse/keyboard/gamepad inputs and a variety of settings.
 It is in charge of rendering the resulting vertices.

-The backend will be provided by us, in a file system described in the next topic.
+The backend will be provided by us, in a file system described in the next paragraph.
 You will have to install `sdl` by running the command `apt install libsdl2-dev`.

 ---

 #### **File System**

-The file system provided, [here](https://assets.01-edu.org/system-monitor/system-monitor.zip), will contain all the ImGui IPA, you can better understand the fs referring to what is listed below.
+The file system provided, [here](https://assets.01-edu.org/system-monitor/system-monitor.zip), will contain all the `ImGui IPA`.
+For easier understanding, see below a representation of the fs.

 ```console
 $ tree system-monitor